michael-franke/CompPrag-2019/docs/02_homework.md

 <script src="https://s3-us-west-2.amazonaws.com/cdn.webppl.org/webppl-viz-0.7.11.js"></script>
 <script src="https://s3-us-west-2.amazonaws.com/cdn.webppl.org/webppl-v0.9.7.js" defer async></script>

-Solutions are due on Friday, Friday 25 2019, midnight.
+Solutions are due on Friday, April 5 2019, midnight.
 Please send your solutions as a zipped archive.
 Please name the archive `lastName_HW2.zip` and send it to [Britta Grusdt](mailto:bgrusdt@gmail.com).
 The archive should contain exactly one plain text file or a markdown file (.txt or .md) with your answers and explanations to all questions.
 Please keep all your answers short and to the point.
 Also include your name and student number in the text file.
 Additionally the archive should contain WebPPL code files (.wppl), one for each exercise that requires code.
 Name your code files appropriately; e.g., the code file for the 34th part of exercise 27 should be `ex27_part34.wppl`.
 Submissions that conform to these style requirements receive a bonus point.

 #### Exercise 1: Rewriting the vanilla RSA model